-- (iii) a maximum of 10 points may be allocated under subparagraph (ii). - (iv) the points scored by a tenderer in respect of the level of B-BBEE contribution contemplated in subparagraph (ii) must be added to the points scored for price as calculated in accordance with subparagraph (i); - (4.2) The B-BBEE status level attained by a tenderer must be used to determine the number of points contemplated in subparagraph 4.1 (ii). - (4.3) Specifications must also must provide as a special condition of contract, that, if it is unclear which preference point system will be applicable, that either the 80/20 or 90/10 preference point system will apply and that the lowest acceptable tender will be used to determine the applicable preference point system. - (4.4) (i) A tenderer must submit proof of its B-BBEE status level of contributor. - (ii) A tenderer failing to submit proof of B-BBEE status level of contributor or is a non-compliant contributor to B-BBEE may not be disqualified, but-
+- (iii) a maximum of 10 points may be allocated under subparagraph (ii). - (iv) the points scored by a tenderer in respect of the level of B-BBEE contribution contemplated in subparagraph (ii) must be added to the points scored for price as calculated in accordance with subparagraph (i); - (4.2) The B-BBEE status level attained by a tenderer must be used to determine the number of points contemplated in subparagraph 4.1 (ii). - (4.3) Specifications must also must provide as a special condition of contract, that, if it is unclear which preference point system will be applicable, that either the 80/20 or 90/10 preference point system will apply and that the lowest acceptable tender will be used to determine the applicable preference point system. - (4.4) (i) A tenderer must submit proof of its B-BBEE status level of contributor. - (ii) A tenderer failing to submit proof of B-BBEE status level of contributor or is a non-compliant contributor to B-BBEE may not be disqualified, but- - (a) may only score points out of 90 for price; and - (b) scores 0 points out of 10 for B-BBEE - (4.5) A tenderer may not be awarded points for B-BBEE status level of contributor if the tender documents indicate that the tenderer intends subcontracting more than 25% of the value of the contract to any other person not qualifying for at least the points that the tenderer qualifies for, unless the intended subcontractor is an EME that has the capability to execute the subcontract. - (4.6) The points scored must be rounded off to the nearest two decimal places. - (4.7) Subject to subregulation (7)(9) and regulation 11 of the PPPFA Regulations of 2017 (paragraphs 29.4.8 and 29.7.3 respectively), the contract must be awarded to the tenderer scoring the highest points. - (4.8) (a) If the price offered by a tenderer scoring the highest points is not market-related, the municipality may not award the contract to that tenderer. - (b) The municipality may - negotiate a market-related price with the tenderer scoring the highest points or cancel the tender: - (ii) the tenderer does not agree to a market-related price, negotiate a market-related price with the tenderer scoring the second highest points or cancel the tender; - (iii) if the tenderer scoring the second highest points does not agree to a market-related price, negotiate a market-related price with the tenderer scoring the third highest points or cancel the tender - (c) If a market-related price is not agreed as envisaged in paragraph (b)(iii), the municipality must cancel the tender or locally manufactured goods, with a stipulated minimum threshold for local production and content, will be considered.

-- (a) may only score points out of 90 for price; and - (b) scores 0 points out of 10 for B-BBEE - (4.5) A tenderer may not be awarded points for B-BBEE status level of contributor if the tender documents indicate that the tenderer intends subcontracting more than 25% of the value of the contract to any other person not qualifying for at least the points that the tenderer qualifies for, unless the intended subcontractor is an EME that has the capability to execute the subcontract. - (4.6) The points scored must be rounded off to the nearest two decimal places. - (4.7) Subject to subregulation (7)(9) and regulation 11 of the PPPFA Regulations of 2017 (paragraphs 29.4.8 and 29.7.3 respectively), the contract must be awarded to the tenderer scoring the highest points. - (4.8) (a) If the price offered by a tenderer scoring the highest points is not market-related, the municipality may not award the contract to that tenderer. - (b) The municipality may - - (i) negotiate a market-related price with the tenderer scoring the highest points or cancel the tender; - (ii) the tenderer does not agree to a market-related price, negotiate a market-related price with the tenderer scoring the second highest points or cancel the tender; - (iii) if the tenderer scoring the second highest points does not agree to a market-related price, negotiate a market-related price with the tenderer scoring the third highest points or cancel the tender - (c) If a market-related price is not agreed as envisaged in paragraph (b)(iii), the municipality must cancel the tender
+29.5 Local Production

-27.A.5 Local Production
+(5.1) Where, in the case of tenders in designated sectors, the tender specification must clearly state, as a condition of tender, that only locally produced goods,

-- (5.1) Where, in the case of tenders in designated sectors, local production and content is of critical importance, the tender specification must clearly state, as a condition of tender, that only locally produced goods, services or works or locally manufactured goods, with a stipulated minimum threshold for local production and content, will be considered. - (5.2) The tender specification must also stipulate: - (a) that the exchange rate to be used for the calculation of local content or local production will be the exchange rate published by the South African Reserve Bank at 12:00 on the date the tender was advertised; - (b) that only the South African Bureau of Standards (SABS) approved technical specification number SATS 1286:201x will be used to calculate local content in accordance with the following formula:
+- (5.2) The tender specification must also stipulate: - (a) that the exchange rate to be used for the calculation of local content or local production will be the exchange rate published by the South African Reserve Bank at 12:00 on the date, one week (7 calendar days) prior to the closing date of the invited bid; - (b) that only the South African Bureau of Standards (SABS) approved technical specification number SATS 1286:201x will be used to calculate local content in accordance with the following formula: